AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 ### Requirement from Phase 1
-Based on Phase 1 requirement, “a parent would like to have access to course reviews, professor reviews, and past course averages to ensure that child-students get the best education possible” under <a href = "../content/phase1/2019-02-19-usabilitygoals.html" target = "_blank">Phase 1: Usability Goals - Paragraph 3 - Subparagraph 5</a>, this components meets the requirement by allowing a user to search for professor information.
+Based on Phase 1 requirement, “*a parent would like to have access to course reviews, professor reviews, and past course averages to ensure that child-students get the best education possible*” under <a href = "../content/phase1/2019-02-19-usabilitygoals.html" target = "_blank">Phase 1: Usability Goals - Paragraph 3 - Subparagraph 5</a>, this components meets the requirement by allowing a user to search for professor information.
 The user is then presented with a results page that can be sorted.
 The user can enter a new review, or create an entry for a professor that is not yet located within the database.
 Not only would parent benefit from this feature (per the Phase 1 requirement) but clearly, this component has students in mind.
 Although this requirement was not specifically mentioned in Phase 1, it is certainly implied.

 ### Low Fidelity Prototype
 <center><img src = "./images/RateMyProf.png" width = "100%" height = "100%"/></center>